 My name is Charles Lyell and I’m not a scientist.
 That doesn’t mean the information on this site is wrong.
-Instead, it means that I’m free to extend what is known about dopamine to areas that established researchers dare not explore.
+Instead, it means I’m free to extend what is known about dopamine to areas that established researchers dare not explore.
 (See: You Don’t Have to Be a Scientist to Understand How Dopamine Works.)

 I‘ve spent over 40 years trying to figure out how a species with so much potential could end up in the predicament we’re in.
 My quest began with a suspicion about something being seriously wrong with Homo sapiens.
-The symptoms of our insanity include child abuse, human trafficking, slavery, bigotry, wars, destruction, pollution, lying, cheating, stealing, and venal leaders selling out the human race.
+The symptoms that started me considering the possibility of widespread insanity included child abuse, human trafficking, slavery, bigotry, wars, destruction, pollution, lying, cheating, stealing, and venal leaders selling out the human race.
+To my way of thinking, sane humans wouldn’t flirt with self-annihilation.

 I set out to answer two questions:

 I was convinced that there had to be a book, teacher, teaching, discipline, something offering a plausible explanation.

 Fear, greed, ignorance, stupidity, and depravity didn’t explain the glut of highly intelligent, self-deceptive hypocrites.
-Reading that people are unconscious, unaware, asleep, automatons, sheep, (and worse) confirmed by suspicions, but the words and metaphors weren’t answers.
+Placing the blame on a primitive past left me asking why humans, capable of rational thinking, weren’t able to stop behaving like irrational animals.
+Reading that people are unconscious, unaware, self-deceptive, asleep, automatons, zombies, sheep, (and worse) reminded me I was on the right track, but words and metaphors aren’t answers.

 Answering my questions turned into a hobby/obsession that introduced me to a wide range of subjects and sent me hunting down scores of false leads.